MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Get-AzureRemoteDesktopFile.md

 # Get-AzureRemoteDesktopFile

 ## SYNOPSIS
-Gets an RDP file for an azure_2 virtual machine.
+Gets an RDP file for an Azure virtual machine.

 ## SYNTAX